Sallie-May/Discord-Bot-Leak/README.md

-# Discord-Bot-Leak
+# Discord bot leak

 Here some bot source code i'll leak because, stop putting stuff on replit please.
+If you have the choice at this point use Pythonanywhere xD